-Butchoff Antiques is a family business first established in 1964, specialising in 18th- and 19th-century English and Continental furniture, mirrors and related objects.
+Butchoff Antiques is a family business first established in 1964.
+They specialise in 18th and 19th century English and Continental furniture, mirrors and related objects.

-This includes well-known cabinet makers of the period, including Holland & Sons, Wright & Mansfield, Jackson & Graham and Gillow of London & Lancaster.
+This includes well-known cabinet makers of the period, such as Holland & Sons, Wright & Mansfield, Jackson & Graham and Gillow of London & Lancaster.

 Ian’s nephews Adam and James Kaye joined their uncle in the family business in 1995 and 2003 respectively.